influxdata/docs-v2/content/influxdb/v2.0/security/tokens/view-tokens.md

 ## View tokens using the InfluxDB API

-Use the InfluxDB API to create a token.
+Use the InfluxDB API to view tokens and authorization details.
+Send a `GET` request to the `/api/v2/authorizations` endpoint.
 Only tokens with the `read: authorizations` permission can view tokens.

 See the [available permissions](/influxdb/v2.0/api/#operation/PostAuthorizations).